Mooosl

 To check my sanity, I want to make sure the libc that is getting loaded when the process runs is the same as the libc that they gave us.

-So I ran gdb ./mooosl and then typed run and then pressed CTRL-C to interrupt the program, and then info proc mappings to get a list of memory mappings:
+and then pressed CTRL-C to interrupt the program, and then info proc mappings

 gef> info proc mappings